 How do I store leftover enchiladas?

-Place any leftovers in an airtight container and store them in the refrigerator for up to 3 days.
-For longer storage, you can freeze them for several weeks.
+Put them in an air tight container in the fridge for up to 3 days.
+For longer keep, freeze them for a few weeks.

 Is it necessary to fry the tortillas?